 Consider that the subject line is your opening, it's the first thing a contact will see and it's what often determines whether or not they engage with your mail.
 It's worth spending some time composing subject lines that relate to what your sending and are catchy without being misleading.

 It can be easy to forget this little bit of text that recipients can see before they even open your mail.
 Take advantage of this to help encourage opens.
-Treat it like a sub title to your subject line - more information about what's inside the email.
+Treat it like a subtitle to your subject line - more information about what's in the email.

 Use large font sizes